 Just be sure to ask the right questions when that time comes, if it does.
-Your goal should be to not only automate your emails, it should be to be on brand, and helpful.
+Your goal should be to not only automate your emails, but should also be on brand, and helpful.
 Your customers come first, so their experience with your emailed content should be nothing short of exceptional.

 That's no way to run a successful business.